CEVO: Comprehensive EVent Ontology Enhancing Cognitive Annotation: Use Cases

-CEVO can be utilized for annotating properties of any ontology.
-One way of providing such an annotation is using the Web Annotation Data Model\footnote{ W3C Working Draft 15 October 2015, http://www.w3.org/TR/annotation-model} (WADM) which is a framework for expressing annotations.
-A WADM annotation has two elements (i) a target which indicates the resource being annotated and (ii) the body which indicates the description.
-Annotating properties of various ontologies according to CEVO addresses integration and alignment problems.
-Assume that we have the property \\\texttt{ dbp:spouse}\footnote{We use the prefix dbo for DBpedia ontology.} from DBpedia ontology that represents the relation of \emph{marrying} that is semantically equivalent to the class \texttt{ cevo:Amalgamate}.
-The annotation of this property is presented in Turtle syntax using WADM framework as follows:
+CEVO can play the role of upper ontology, thus it can be utilized for annotating properties of any ontology.
+One way of providing such an annotation is using the Web Annotation Data Model\footnote{ W3C Recommendation since 23 February 2017, \url{http://www.w3.org/TR/annotation-model}} (WADM), which is a framework for expressing annotations.
+A WADM annotation has two elements (i) a target which indicates the resource being annotated, and (ii) a body which indicates the description.
+Annotating properties of various ontologies with CEVO addresses integration and alignment problems.
+Assume that we have the property \\\texttt{ dbp:spouse}\footnote{We use the prefix \texttt{dbo: <https://dbpedia.org/ontology/>} and the prefix \texttt{dbp: <https://dbpedia.org/property/>.}} from DBpedia ontology, which represents the relation of \emph{marrying} that is semantically related to the class \texttt{ cevo:Amalgamate} (please be noted that the verb \texttt{cevov:marry} belongs to the the class \texttt{ cevo:Amalgamate}).
+The annotation of this property is presented in Turtle syntax using the WADM framework as follows: